Drum Logos, Chuo-ku, Fukuoka, Japan

 Segment based on the intro to Ghost.

 Notes: Trey altered the lyrics in Cities to reference noodles.
 Gumbo contained a Mystery Achievement tease from Mike.
-Fee included a tease of the old Charlie Chan signal lick from Fishman, who played it on the woodblock during one of his breaks.
+Fee included a tease of the old Charlie Chan signal lick from Fish, who played it on the woodblock during one of his breaks.
 The jam between Twist and Walk Away included a segment based on the intro to Ghost.
 Sleep was played by request.
 This show was officially released as Live Phish 04.
+The soundcheck's Funky Bitch contained Spanish Moon teases from Mike.

 This show was part of the "2000 Summer Japan Tour."